 Now let's preview a forward-looking cash flow projection.

-This kind of forward-looking view is impractical in a home-grown Excel or Google Sheets model, so we highly recommend a product like SaaSOptics to get the kind of data illustrated below accurately and quickly.
+This kind of forward-looking view is impractical in a home-grown Excel or Google Sheets model, so we highly recommend a product like Maxio to get the kind of data illustrated below accurately and quickly.

 Combine this chart with the Cash Burn Rate & Runway data, and you get a powerful way to manage your burn rate.